 - Pressurisation ducts must be able to maintain an air supply to critical areas for the duration of the fire.

 - Air supply must be maintained, fire dampers cannot be used.

 - All ductwork penetrating fire compartments must be fire rated in order to maintain compartmentation.

-Ductwork (shown ) is passing through a dedicated plant room supplying air and requires a minimum rating of one hour for stability and integrity to resist fire from outside (Type A).
+Ductwork ( shown ) in the final compartment requires a minimum rating of one hour for integrity to resist fire from outside (Type A).

-All fire rated ductwork and penetration seals must be tested to BS 476-24/ISO 6944 or BS EN 1366-1 and classified in accordance with BS EN 13501-3 by a recognised NAMAS/UKAS accredited laboratory.
+All fire rated ductwork and penetration seals must be tested BS EN 1366-1 and classified in accordance with BS EN 13501-3 by a recognised NAMAS/UKAS accredited laboratory.